 The artists’ reception was well attended and the spectators seemed to really enjoy seeing and studying the works on display.
 There was a presentation of awards and I was highly honored when one of my images, “Exhale #2”, was awarded a prize.
 Just being included in the exhibition was exciting, but to receive this extra recognition was the icing on the (birthday) cake!

-How did you get to hear about the image submission contest?
+How did you get to hear about the image entry contest?

-Do you try to keep an eye out for competitions and other art opportunities?
+Do you try to keep an eye out for art competitions and other art opportunities?

 How do you choose which images to enter?